Skip to main content

 Loyalty Programs

-December 2019 · 9 min read
+Updated 31 July 2026 · 9 min read

 Email is still one of the most cost-effective channels available to marketers.
-When it is connected to a loyalty programme, it becomes something more: a direct line to your most engaged customers, carrying personalised messages that feel relevant rather than intrusive.
+When it is connected to a loyalty program, it becomes something more: a direct line to your most engaged customers, carrying personalised messages that feel relevant rather than intrusive.

 Yet many brands treat loyalty email as an afterthought.
 Members receive the same generic newsletters as casual visitors, or worse, they get buried under promotional blasts with no connection to their reward status or purchase history.
-The result is predictable: low open rates, rising unsubscribes, and a loyalty programme that struggles to retain the members it worked hard to acquire.
+The result is predictable: low open rates, rising unsubscribes, and a loyalty program that struggles to retain the members it worked hard to acquire.

-Running an effective email marketing campaign for a loyalty programme is a different discipline from standard broadcast email.
+Running an effective email marketing campaign for a loyalty program is a different discipline from standard broadcast email.
 It requires understanding where each member sits in their journey (newly enrolled, actively engaged, or drifting) and delivering communications that reflect that context at the right moment.
 This guide covers the key steps to get it right.

 Segment Your Audience Before You Send Anything